Message from the Chair, Angelo Mikrogianakis

 Our faculty contribute to 20 divisions that reflect the comprehensive spectrum of pediatric subspecialties.
 We provide our clinical expertise to the infants, children, and youth who visit us at McMaster Children’s Hospital and the Ron Joyce Children’s Health Centre, and through partner institutions across the Hamilton Health Sciences, St. Joseph’s Healthcare Hamilton, and Niagara Health.
 Collectively, we serve a population of 2.3 million people from south central Ontario and the surrounding regions.

 The vitality of our education programs is key to our success.
 Our core pediatric residency program and nine subspecialty residency and fellowship programs welcome 110 active trainees.
 Our award-winning educators create pathways that enable learners to realize personalized career objectives while developing the next generation of clinical and academic leaders.
-Our graduate program in Child Life studies is the first of its kind in Canada and we are immensely proud to lead this field.
+Our graduate program in Child Life and Pediatric Psychosocial Care is the first of its kind in Canada and we are immensely proud to lead this field.

 Drawing on McMaster University’s global reputation for research-intensity, our interdisciplinary research teams address diverse health conditions including childhood disability, neuromuscular disease, cancer, obesity, and consequences of premature birth, as well as others.
 As trainees are highly valued, undergraduates, medical students, residents, and fellows from across the Faculty of Health Sciences and the University contribute to clinical and pre-clinical child health research in the department.